AI Trail Analysis

 Hard · Loop · 7.8 mi · Kittatinny Mountains, NJ

-This challenging loop offers stunning views, a beautiful glacial tarn, and a rewarding workout through diverse forest terrain.
+This challenging loop offers stunning views, a beautiful glacial tarn, and a refreshing waterfall, making it a highly rewarding hike despite potential crowds.

 Generated by Gemini.
 Verify hazards, regulations, and emergency info before heading out.